ODIM-Project/ODIM/README.md

     ~/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml \
     --scale --svc aggregation --replicas 3
     ```
     For more examples, see *[Post-deployment operations](#Resource-Aggregator-for-ODIM-post-deployment-operations)*.

-# Contributing to the open source community
+# Contributing to the open-source community

 Welcome to the GitHub open-source community for Resource Aggregator for ODIM!